jimlutsko/classicalDFT/dft_lib/examples/graphs/README.md

 ### Examples

 The best way of showing the convenience offered by `grace_plot::Grace` is by example.
-Thus, we are going to proceed by directing the code in `main.cpp`:
+Thus, we are going to proceed by inserting the code in `main.cpp`:

 ```c++
 #include <cmath>